 - Medicare: Medicare’s Comprehensive Error Rate Testing (CERT) reports identify types of services and CPT codes that have high error rates, helping you understand which codes may put you at risk for external medical audits.

-One way to lessen the odds of triggering an audit and improving your revenue cycle management is to contract with a medical billing company.
-An experienced and proactive firm with the resources, detailed practice management knowledge, and capacity to manage all of your claims can help you spot audit-inducing issues before they happen.
+One way to lessen the odds of triggering a billing and coding audit and improving your revenue cycle management is to contract with a medical billing company.
+An experienced and proactive firm with the right resources, detailed practice management knowledge, capacity, and medical billing audit tools can manage all of your claims and help you spot audit-inducing issues before they happen.

-With four decades of experience helping healthcare practices improve their billing and coding efficiencies, NCG Medical can help protect your practice from the potentially devastating effects of an audit.
+With four decades of experience helping healthcare practices improve their billing and coding efficiencies, NCG Medical can help protect your practice from the potentially devastating effects of an medical billing audit.
 Our team of certified medical coders, MBA, and CPAs can also help you streamline your practice management to improve efficiencies, trim costs, and boost revenue.
-To learn more about the customized solutions we can create to meet your healthcare practice’s specific needs, contact our team today.
+To learn more about the medical billing audit services we offer, as well as our customized solutions we can create to meet your healthcare practice’s specific needs, contact our team today.